DHTMLX/scheduler-docs/data/guides.md

                     <li><a href="export.md"> XML, JSON, iCal and other formats</a></li>
             </ul>
         </td>
-        <td class='topic_description'>Covers the formats and techniques you can use to import/export the scheduler's data.</td>
+        <td class='topic_description'>Covers the formats and techniques you can use to import/export Scheduler's data.</td>
     </tr>
     <tr>
 		<td id="manipulations" class='topics'>